deta/space-docs/src/pages/docs/en/quickstart-guides/node.md

 ---
-title: Run a Node App
+title: Run a Node.js App
 section: Quickstart Guides
 position: 4
 layout: "@docs"
 ---

-To run Node.js on a Space Micro **it is recommended to use Node v16** since it works with Space out of the box.
-You only need to make sure that your Micro listens on the port specified in the environment variable `PORT`.
+To run a Node.js app on a Space Micro, **it is recommended to use Node.js v16** since it works with Space out of the box.

+> ⚠️ Make sure that your Micro is configured to listen on the port number specified in the environment variable `PORT`.

 Here's the Spacefile needed to get a basic Node.js app running on Space: